JensSpanier/yourls-lowercase-username/README.md

 Description
 -----------
-Makes the username case insensitive.
+Makes the username lowercase.
 E.g. `Admin` and `admin` are possible.
+The username has to be lowercase in `config.php`, too.

 Installation
 ------------